bluedata-katacoda/katacoda-scenarios/Spark_Scenarios/step5.md

 Task 1:
 Copy the appjob utility file.<br>
+<br><b>appjob</b> Provides the information on the type job to be launched and we can also add application specific jobs.
 `cp ~/test/appjob  ~/Spark/appconfig`{{execute}}
 <br><br>
 To view the content of appjob file, execute the below command.<br>